-The School follows the UK Council for Guidance in e-safety: Sexting in Schools and Colleges, which complements Keeping Children Safe in Education 2023.
-This states that Youth produced sexual images, which are indecent, including those of oneself, are illegal.
-This is whether they are being made, possessed and / or distributed.
+The school follows the UK Council for Guidance in e-safety: Sharing nudes and semi-nudes:

+how to respond to an incident and Sexting in Schools and Colleges, which complement Keeping Children Safe in Education 2024.
+This states that youth produced sexual images, which are indecent, including those of oneself, are illegal.
+This refers to when they are being made, possessed and/or distributed.

 However, it is clear that where and whenever possible, criminalisation should be avoided, and safeguarding and education prioritised.
-Such incidents may be responded to, without the involvement of the Police.
+Such incidents may be responded to without the involvement of the Police.
 The criteria for Police involvement are: